NotMyFault/aws-lambda-cloud-plugin/README.md

 ### Deploy a Lambda Agent

-See [this repository](https://github.com/jlamande/aws-lambda-jenkins-agents) on how to deploy Lambda Agents for Jenkins.
+See [this repository](https://github.com/jlamande/aws-lambda-jenkins-agents) on how to build and deploy Lambda Agents for Jenkins.

 ### Configure a Lambda Agent in Jenkins

-*Supposing you already deployed Lambda agents*
+*Assuming you already deployed at least one Lambda agent*

 #### Requirements